Tokenization

 Creating an internal token

-During the creation process, Nexus generates a new keypair, sets the new token's issuer address equal to the new keypair's public key, and stores the private key within Nexus.
-This means all future transaction envelope signing required by the token, will be done internally by Nexus.
+Define Step: Begin by selecting the create internal button in the portal.
+During this step, you specify all the token properties and configuration details.
+Nexus generates a new keypair, sets the new token's issuer address equal to the new keypair's public key, and stores the private key within Nexus.

 Importing an internal token

-During the import process, Nexus first checks that the token provided by the user, exists outside of Nexus and on the Algorand blockchain.
-Nexus then asks the user to update their token, by setting its reserve, freeze and clawback addresses equal to the public key of a new keypair generated by us, and to transfer the token's total supply to this new address.
+For Algorand: Nexus asks the user to update their token by setting its reserve, freeze and clawback addresses equal to the public key of a new keypair generated by Nexus, and to transfer the token's total supply to this new address.
 The private key of this new keypair is stored within Nexus.
-After this the token can be successfully imported into Nexus.

-Importing an internal token means a token's creator and manager address will differ to that of the token's reserve, freeze and clawback address, and that all future transaction envelope signing required by the token, will still be done internally by Nexus, while ownership of the token still sits with the client.
-Client token ownership means that the token's creator and manager address' private key is not stored within Nexus, and that the client has the power to at any stage, change the token's reserve, freeze and clawback address to remove any access which Nexus had to the token, and clawback all tokens.
+Client Token Ownership: Client token ownership means that the token's creator and manager address' private key is not stored within Nexus, and that the client retains the power to, at any stage, modify the token's operational control to remove any access which Nexus had to the token, and potentially clawback all tokens (depending on blockchain capabilities).

 NOTE